derzz/cs246-notes/CS 246 Notes/L19 NVI, Maps, Coupling and Cohesion.md

  - All without changing the public interface!
 Just as fast as before, compiler will optimize out extra function call
  - Easier to use NVI from the start than adding it later
 # STL Maps
-- Array that can be indexed with different types than integer
+- Array that can be indexed with different types than integer(Similar to Dictonaries)
 	- Found in `<map>`
 ```cpp
 map<string, int> m;